 This cozy farmhouse winter tablescape is perfect for transitioning your home decor from Christmas to winter, complete with cotton stems, mercury glass and vintage glassware.

-Full source list is provided at the bottom of post for your convenience
+A full source list is provided at the bottom of the post for your convenience.

 This post contains affiliate links, but nothing that I wouldn’t wholeheartedly recommend anyway!
 Read my full disclosure here.